pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/_index.md

 In this section, we will cover:
 * how to instantiate your robot and define the parts you are using,
-* make the arm moves (motor by motor or using kinematics), recording and replay motions,
+* make the arm move (motor by motor or using kinematics), recording and replay motions,
 * make the head look somewhere specific,
 * and run pre-defined behaviors.